 I made meringue and piped it into the stems and tops of the mushrooms.
 Then I melted some chocolate chips and used that as the "glue" to secure the tops and stems together for each mushroom.
 Since they are all different shapes and sizes, I think it makes them look more realistic.
 And they are super delicious to eat!

 Making candied cranberries is so simple, and it adds such a festive pop of color and tart flavor to any dessert.
-You can follow my recipe here for candied cranberries!

 The sprigs of fir and cedar add such a magical realness to the yule log cake.
 I just cut a few sprigs off of our holiday wreath and arranged them on the wood cake stand.
 You could also forage for evergreen sprigs in nature - just be sure to wash them thoroughly and allow them to dry fully before using them as decoration.

 I made a chocolate roulade sponge cake and rolled it up with fresh whipped cream.
 The recipe is from Food52 and it turned out quite well.
 I think I let the cake cool too long though (about 8 hours) and it cracked in about seven different places.
 But you'd never know, after being slathered in buttercream frosting!